On Locality-Sensitive Orderings and their Applications: Introduction

-\paragraph*{Computational models.} The model of computation we have assumed is a unit-cost real RAM, supporting standard arithmetic operations and comparisons (but no floor function), augmented with bitwise-logical operations (bitwise-exclusive-or and bitwise-and), which are commonly available in programming languages (and in reality are cheaper than some arithmetic operations like multiplication).
+\paragraph*{Computational models and assumptions} The model of computation we have assumed is a unit-cost real RAM, supporting standard arithmetic operations and comparisons (but no floor function), augmented with bitwise-logical operations (bitwise-exclusive-or and bitwise-and), which are commonly available in programming languages (and in reality are cheaper than some arithmetic operations like multiplication).

 If we assume that input coordinates are integers bounded by $U$ and instead work in the word RAM model with $(\log U)$-bit words ($U\ge n$), then our approach can actually yield \emph{sublogarithmic} query/update time.
-For example, we can achieve $O(\log\log U)$ expected time for dynamic approximate bichromatic closest pair, dynamic spanners, and dynamic \ANN, by replacing binary search with van Emde Boas trees~\cite{e-poflt-77}.
+For example, we can achieve $\Ode(\log\log U)$ expected time for dynamic approximate bichromatic closest pair, dynamic spanners, and dynamic \ANN, by replacing binary search with van Emde Boas trees~\cite{e-poflt-77}.
 Sublogarithmic algorithms were known before for dynamic \ANN~\cite{c-cppsr-02}, but ours is the first sublogarithmic result for dynamic $(1+\eps)$-spanners.
-For dynamic $(1+\eps)$-approximate bichromatic closest pair, our sublogarithmic result answers an open problem posed by Chan and Skrepetos \cite{cs-ddsah-17}.
+Our results also answers the open problem of dynamic $(1+\eps)$-approximate bichromatic closest pair in sublogarithmic time, originally posed by Chan and Skrepetos \cite{cs-ddsah-17}.

+Throughout, we assume (without loss of generality) that $\eps$ is a power of $2$; that is, $\eps= 2^{-E}$ for some positive integer $E$.